 A virtual-reality trip to Burning Man, the launch of an architectural intervention at Lisbon's MAAT museum and a live foraging tour in a Finnish forest are among the trailblazing events that took place as part of the world's first Virtual Design Festival.

 For the festival, Dezeen teamed up with a number of cultural organisations whose plans had been derailed by Covid-19.

-With Virtual Design Festival ending on Friday, we take a look back at how these VDF collaborators worked with Dezeen to pioneer new ways of bringing cultural events to online audiences.
+With Virtual Design Festival coming to an end, we take a look back at how these VDF collaborators worked with Dezeen to pioneer new ways of bringing cultural events to online audiences.